saulpierotti/markdown_notebook/BDP.md

 	* A multicore processor executes ordinary CPU instructions, but multiple instructions can be run at the same time
 	* It increases the overall speed compared to a single core for programs that support parallel computing
 	* A socket is the physical matherboard processor, and it can have many physical and logical cores
-* Hyper-threading is a technology from Intel that represents each physical core with two logical cores at the software level
+* Hyper-threading is a propietary technology from Intel that represents each physical core as 2 logical cores at the software level
-	* The OS sees a double number of cores
+	* The OS sees a double number of cores with respect to the physical number actually present
-	* It maximises the exploitation of the processor by running at the same time operations that can be run at the same time
+	* It maximises the exploitation of the processor by running at the same time operations that are independent
 		* An example can be doing an ALU operation and a logical operation at the same time
 		* When a process is waiting for something the processor can run another process
-	* It can improve performances but it depends on the application
+	* It can improve performances but this depends on the application
 	* It uses more die area (space on the silicon chip)
 	* It can also degrade performance by trashing the cache
 		* Memory is virtual in modern systems, in the sense that the address space used by applications does not refer to the physical memory adress